 Performance HS-LS1-5 Expectation Use a model to illustrate how photosynthesis transforms light energy into stored chemical energy.
-Dimensions Clarifications and Content Limits Developing and Using Models Use a model based on evidence to illustrate the relationship between systems or between components of a system.
-Clarification Statements Emphasis is on illus transformation of e organisms LS1.C: Organization for Matter and Energy Flow in Organisms The process of photosynthesis converts light energy to stored chemical energy by converting carbon dioxide plus water into sugars plus released oxygen.
-Strating inputs and outputs of matter and energy in photosynthesis by plants and outputs of plants and outputs of plants and plants an Energy and Matter Changes of energy and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.
-Examples of model models.
-Content Limits Assessment does n ls could include diagrams, chemical equa ations, and conceptual cell signaling pathways.
-Science Vocabulary Students are Expected to Know Organic, hydrocarbon, net nucleus, protein, ATP, amir transfer, chloroplast, chlorophyll, cytop no acid, autotroph(s), heterotroph(s), al lasm, mitochondria, vacuole, gae Science Vocabulary Students are Not Expected to Know Thylakoid, NADP(H/ +), Calvin cycle, carbon fixation, redox reactions, electron transport chain, oxidative phosphorylation, photoautotroph(s), mesophyll, stomata, stroma, thylakoids, thylakoid membrane, light reactions, carotenoids, cytochrome complex, C 3 pants, C 4 plants Phenomena Context/ Phenomena text/ nomena A maple tree in Washington state survives in the winter after losing all of its leaves.
+Dimensions Developing and Using Models • Use a model based on evidence to illustrate the relationship between systems or between components of a system.
+LS1.C: Organization for Matter and Energy Flow in Organisms • The process of photosynthesis converts light energy to stored chemical energy by converting carbon dioxide plus water into sugars plus released oxygen.
+Energy and Matter • Changes of energy and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.
+Clarifications and Content Limits Clarification Statements Emphasis is on illustrating inputs and outputs of matter and the transfer and transformation of energy in photosynthesis by plants and other photosynthesizing organisms.
+Examples of models could include diagrams, chemical equations, and conceptual models.
+Content Limits Assessment does not include specific biochemical steps or cell signaling pathways.
+Science Vocabulary Students are Expected to Know Science nucleus, protein, ATP, amir transfer, chloroplast, chlorophyll, cytop no acid, autotroph(s), heterotroph(s), al in cycle, carbon fixation, redox reaction gae Vocabulary Students are Not Expected to Know oxidative phosphorylation, photoautotroph(s), mesophyll, stomata, stroma, thylakoids, thylakoid membrane, light reactions, carotenoids, cytochrome complex, C_3 pants, C_4 plants Phenomena Context/ Phenomena Some example phenomena for HS-LS1-5: A maple tree in Washington state survives in the winter after losing all of its leaves.
 The waters of the Laguna Grande lagoon in Puerto Rico give off a bluish-green glow at night when disturbed.
 On the sill of a stained glass window, a soy plant behind the red glass panel grew taller than a soy plant behind the green glass panel.
 In a parking lot in the city of Bordeaux, France a tank filled with algae produces a green light.
-This Performance Expectation and associated Evidence Statements support the following Task Demands.
-Task Demands Assemble or flow or energy. e or complete, from a collect chart that is capable of repre tion of potential model components and senting the transformation of light ener d distractors, an illustration gy into stored chemical 2.
-Use a me reactant Use a model to identify and describe the relationships in terms of matter and/or energy between the reactants and the products of photosynthesis.
+This Perforr nance Expectation and assoc iated Evidence Statements support the following Task Demands. or flow energy. chart that is capable of repre Task Demands tion of potential model components an senting the transformation of light ene rgy into stored chemical odel to identify and describe ts and the products of photo: the relationships in terms of matter an synthesis. id/or energy between the